Office of Elementary and Secondary Education, Department of Education.

 The Department awards three types of grants under this program: “Early-phase” grants, “Mid-phase” grants, and “Expansion” grants.
 These grants differ in terms of the level of prior evidence of effectiveness required for consideration for funding, the expectations regarding the kind of evidence and information funded projects should produce, the level of scale funded projects should reach, and, consequently, the amount of funding available to support each type of project.

-Early-phase grants provide funding to support the development, implementation, and feasibility testing of a program, which prior research suggests has promise, for the purpose of determining whether the program can successfully improve student achievement and attainment for high-need students.
-Early-phase grants must demonstrate a rationale.
-These Early-phase grants are not intended simply to implement established practices in additional locations or address needs that are unique to one particular context.
+Early-phase grants must demonstrate a rationale (as defined in this notice).
+The Department expects that Early-phase grants will be used to fund the development, implementation, and feasibility testing of a program, which prior research suggests has promise, for the purpose of determining whether the program can successfully improve student achievement and attainment for high need students.
+These Early-phase grants are not intended simply to implement established practices in additional locations or address needs that are unique to one particular Start Printed Page 40511context.
 The goal is to determine whether and in what ways relatively newer practices can improve student achievement and attainment for high-need students.

 This notice invites applications for Early-phase grants only.
-The notices inviting applications for Mid-phase and Expansion grants are published elsewhere in this issue of the Federal Register.
+The notices inviting applications for Mid-Phase and Expansion grants were published in the Federal Register on June 7, 2021 (86 FR 30292 and 86 FR 30302, respectively).

-Background: While this notice is for the Early-phase grants only, the premise of the EIR program is that new and innovative programs and practices can help to solve the persistent problems in education that prevent students, particularly high-need students, from succeeding.
-These innovations need to be evaluated, and if sufficient evidence of effectiveness can be demonstrated, the intent is for these innovations to be replicated and tested in new populations and settings.
-EIR is not intended to provide support for any practices which are already commonly implemented by educators, unless significant adaptations for such practices warrant testing to determine if they can accelerate achievement, or greatly increase the efficiency and likelihood that they can be widely implemented in a variety of new populations and settings effectively.
+While this notice is for the Early-phase tier only, the premise of the EIR program is that new and innovative programs and practices can help to solve the persistent problems in education that prevent students, particularly high-need students, from succeeding.
+These innovations need to be evaluated, and, if sufficient evidence of effectiveness can be demonstrated, the intent is for these innovations to be replicated and tested in new populations and settings.
+EIR is not intended to provide support for practices that are already commonly implemented by educators, unless significant adaptations of such practices warrant testing to determine if they can accelerate achievement, or greatly increase the efficiency and likelihood that they can be widely implemented in a variety of new populations and settings effectively.

 As an EIR project is implemented, grantees are encouraged to learn more about how the practices improve student achievement and attainment; and to develop increasingly rigorous evidence of effectiveness and new strategies to efficiently and cost-effectively scale to new school districts, regions, and States.
-In connection with selection criterion B.2., we encourage applicants to develop a logic model (as defined in this notice), theory of action, or another conceptual framework that includes the goals, objectives, outcomes and key project components (as defined in this notice) of the project.
+We encourage applicants to develop a logic model (as defined in this notice), theory of action, or another conceptual framework that includes the goals, objectives, outcomes, and key project components (as defined in this notice) of the project.

-Finally, all EIR applicants and grantees should consider how they need to develop their organizational capacity, project financing, or business plans to sustain their projects and continue implementation and adaptation after Federal funding ends.
-EIR encourages all grantees to engage in sustainability planning as part of a funded project.
+All EIR applicants and grantees should also consider how they need to develop their organizational capacity, project financing, or business plans to sustain their projects and continue implementation and adaptation after Federal funding ends.
 The Department intends to provide grantees with technical assistance in their dissemination, scaling, and sustainability efforts.

 Early-phase applicants should develop, implement, and test the feasibility of their projects.
-In connection with selection criterion D.1., the evaluation of an Early-phase project should be an experimental or quasi-experimental design study (as defined in this notice) that can determine whether the program can successfully improve student achievement and attainment for high-need students.
-Early-phase grantees' evaluation designs are encouraged to have the potential to demonstrate a statistically significant effect on improving student outcomes or other relevant outcomes based on moderate evidence (as defined in this notice) from at least one well-designed and well-implemented experimental study.
+The evaluation of an Early-phase project should be an experimental or quasi-experimental design study (as defined in this notice) that can determine whether the program can successfully improve student achievement and attainment for high-need students.
+Early-phase grantees' evaluation designs are encouraged to have the potential to demonstrate a statistically significant effect on improving student outcomes or other relevant outcomes based on moderate evidence (as defined in this notice) from at least one well-designed and well-implemented experimental or quasi-experimental design study.
 The Department intends to provide grantees and their independent evaluators with evaluation technical assistance.
 This evaluation technical assistance could include grantees and their independent evaluators providing to the Department or its contractor updated comprehensive evaluation plans in a format as requested by the technical assistance provider and using such tools as the Department may request.
 Grantees will be encouraged to update this evaluation plan at least annually to reflect any changes to the evaluation, with updates consistent with the scope and objectives of the approved application.

-The FY 2019 Early-phase competition includes three absolute priorities and one competitive preference priority.
+The FY 2021 Early-phase competition includes four absolute priorities and three competitive preference priorities.
 All Early-phase applicants must address Absolute Priority 1.
-Early-phase applicants are also required to address one of the other two absolute priorities.
-Applicants addressing Absolute Priority 3 also have the option to address the competitive preference priority.
-The absolute priorities and competitive preference priority align with the purpose of the program and the Administration's priorities.
+Early-phase applicants are also required to address one of the other three absolute priorities.
+Applicants addressing Absolute Priority 3 also have the option to address Competitive Preference Priority 1.
+Applicants have the option of addressing Competitive Preference Priority 2 and Competitive Preference Priority 3 and may opt to do so regardless of the absolute priority they select.
+Applicants may choose to address multiple competitive preference priorities.

 Through these priorities, the Department intends to advance innovation, build evidence, and address the learning and achievement of high-need students beginning in Pre-K through grade 12.

-Priorities: This notice includes three absolute priorities and one competitive preference priority.
-In accordance with 34 CFR 75.105(b)(2)(iv), Absolute Priority 1 is from sections 4611(a)(1) and 8101(21)(a)(ii)(I) of the ESEA.
-Absolute Priority 2 is from section 4611(a)(1)(A) of the ESEA.
-Absolute Priority 3 is from section 4611(a)(1)(A) of the ESEA and the Secretary's Final Supplemental Priorities and Definitions for Discretionary Grant Programs, published in the Federal Register on March 2, 2018 (83 FR 9096) (Supplemental Priorities).
-The competitive preference priority is from the Secretary's Final Supplemental Priorities.
+Priorities: This notice includes four absolute priorities and three competitive preference priorities.
+In accordance with 34 CFR 75.105(b)(2)(ii), Absolute Priority 1 is from the notice of final priorities published in the Federal Register on March 9, 2020 (85 FR 13640) (Administrative Priorities).
+In accordance with 34 CFR 75.105(b)(2)(iv), Absolute Priority 2 is from section 4611(a)(1)(A) of the ESEA.
+In accordance with 34 CFR 75.105(b)(2)(iv), Absolute Priorities 3 and 4 are from section 4611(a)(1)(A) of the ESEA and the Supplemental Priorities and Definitions for Discretionary Grant Programs, published in the Federal Register on March 2, 2018 (83 FR 9096) (Supplemental Priorities).
+Competitive Preference Priority 1 is from the Supplemental Priorities.
+Competitive Preference Priorities 2 and 3 are from the Department's notice of final priorities and definitions published elsewhere in this issue of the Federal Register (NFP).

-Under the Early-phase grant competition, Absolute Priorities 2 and 3 constitute their own funding categories.
-The Secretary intends to award grants under each of these absolute priorities for which applications of sufficient quality are submitted.
-Applications will be rank ordered separately for Absolute Priorities 2 and 3, therefore applicants must clearly identify the specific absolute priority that the proposed project addresses.
+In the Early-phase grant competition, Absolute Priorities 2, 3, and 4 constitute their own funding categories.
+The Secretary intends to award grants under each of these absolute priorities provided that applications of sufficient quality are submitted.
+To ensure that applicants are considered for the correct type of grant, applicants must clearly identify the specific absolute priority that the proposed project addresses.
+If an entity is interested in proposing separate projects (e.g., one that addresses Absolute Priority 2 and another that addresses Absolute Priority 3), separate applications must be submitted.

-Absolute Priorities: For FY 2019 and any subsequent year in which we make awards from the list of unfunded applications from this competition, these priorities are absolute priorities.
-Under 34 CFR 75.105(c)(3), we consider only applications that meet Absolute Priority 1—Demonstrates a Rationale, and one additional absolute priority.
+Absolute Priorities: For FY 2021 and any subsequent year in which we make awards from the list of unfunded applications from this competition, these priorities are absolute priorities.
+Under 34 CFR 75.105(c)(3), we consider only applications that meet Absolute Priority 1 and one additional absolute priority (Absolute Priority 2, Absolute Priority 3, or Absolute Priority 4).

 These priorities are: